 Inspectors and occupational health technicians collaborate to collect data for analyzing and improving workplace settings.
 Most technical occupations demand a high school diploma as a minimum qualification.
 Apply for a technical position to obtain relevant experience while completing your bachelor’s degree.

-- Look for job technician vacancies at your local OSHA, as well as surrounding hospitals, construction companies, and safety consulting agencies.
+- Look for job technician vacancies at your local OSHA and surrounding hospitals, construction companies, and safety consulting agencies.

 - As a high school student seeking technician jobs, you should opt for English, mathematics, chemistry, biology, and physics.